Apurva Badithela

 Inigo Incer, Apurva Badithela, Josefine Graebener, Piergiuseppe Mallozzi, Ayush Pandey, Sheng-Jung Yu, Albert Beneveniste, Benoit Caillud, Richard M. Murray, Alberto Sangiovanni-Vincentelli, and Sanjit Seshia

-Submitted to ACM Transactions on Cyber-Physical Systems (T-CPS)
+ACM Transactions on Cyber-Physical Systems (T-CPS)

-[preprint, tool]
+[paper, tool]

 Evaluation Metrics of Object Detection for Quantitative System-Level Analysis of Autonomous Systems